-First off we should know the importance of our data and the value it has to our organization or to yourself personally.
+First, off we should know the importance of our data and the value it has to our organization or to ourselves personally.
 Also, you should consider the level of privacy your organization considers the data needs to have.
-These are criteria which we should think about when choosing where to store our database backups.
+These are criteria that we should think about when choosing where to store our database backups.

 If your organization considers that the data is much to important to be in the hands of an external service, then they might have to consider that the best place to backup your data is on an internal storage infrastructure which could meet the needs for data backups.

-Otherwise, if your organization doesn’t set up strict rules for storing backups, then there are the cloud services which you should definetly use!
+Otherwise, if your organization doesn’t set up strict rules for storing backups, then there are the cloud services which you should definitely use!

-In this case, internal storage should be interpreted as any storage medium inside your organization, to which no one from outside your company has access to.
+In this case, internal storage should be interpreted as any storage medium inside your organization, to which no one from outside your company has access.

 Both solutions work in a networked environment, but typically a NAS is connected to the network through an Ethernet cable and using a standard TCP/IP protocol while SANs use Fiber Channel to interconnect.